 If you’re using a ceramic pie dish like we are, then you can even place your pie in the freezer for better results.
 We wouldn’t recommend you do this with glass and aluminum dishes, though, since they are not equipped to handle major temperature variations like ceramic can.

 Also, there’s one last safeguard we can suggest to prevent your pie crust’s edges from getting too cooked and potentially burnt: a pie shield!
-Either using a $6 BPA-Free pie shield like this one from Amazon (disclosure) or more simply strips of aluminum foil, cover the edges of your pie crust and the circumference of your pie dish.
+Either using a $6 BPA-Free pie shield like this one from Amazon (disclosure) or more simply strips of aluminum foil, cover the edges of your flaky pie crust and the circumference of your pie dish.
 This will help keep these parts from being over-exposed and allow for more even pie baking.

 And how long do you bake a pie crust for anyways?
 Our suggestion for this recipe for a real butter flaky pie crust starts with placing your cooled pie into a 450 degree Fahrenheit oven for 20 minutes.
 After 20 minutes, you’ll turn the heat down to 375 degrees and let the pie continue cooking for another 30-40 minutes.
-The first spurt of extreme high heat helps to set the pie crust in place, while the latter baking helps to ensure nice, even doneness all around your crust.
+The first spurt of extremely high heat helps to set the pie crust in place, while the latter baking helps to ensure nice, even doneness all around your crust.

 And there you have it!
 Your pie is done, and your crust is beautiful, flaky tender and oh so delicious.